kirankkai4-lab/AWS-GenAI-Developer-Notes-/README.md

 ## 📚 About This Repository

-This repository contains comprehensive study notes and practical code examples for developers.
-The focus is on **Generative AI using AWS services** including Amazon Bedrock, SageMaker, and specialized AI services.
+This repository compiles curated study notes and practical code examples designed to help developers ramp up in Generative AI.
+The content centers on **AWS Services**—Amazon Bedrock, SageMaker, and related AI services—providing a clear, developer‑friendly learning path.

 **Target Audience**: Developers and IT professionals transitioning into Generative AI roles